Gigi Levy-Weiss: Career

+In 2015, Levy-Weiss cofounded the accelerator and funding firm NFX Guild in the San Francisco Bay Area with James Currier and Stan Chudnovsky.
+NFX is named for "Network Effects."

+In 2015 Levy-Weiss co-founded Beach Bum, a gaming company focused on classic hit card and board games.
+Beach Bum was acquired by the French hyper-casual gaming company Voodoo in 2021.

+In 2016, Levy-Weiss was part of a group of investors that led a Series A funding round for Inception, an Israeli startup specializing in virtual reality entertainment content.

 Public service

-Levy-Weiss has been involved with a number of non-profit organizations in Israel, notably serving on the management board for Israeli humanitarian fund Latet from 2008 to 2013.
+Levy-Weiss has been involved with a number of non-profit organizations in Israel, notably on the management board for Israeli humanitarian fund Latet from 2008 to 2013.
 He became a board member at the non-profit MEET - Middle East Entrepreneurs of Tomorrow in November 2013.